f1nal3/Juniorgram/Docs/Deeping intro ASIO.md

 2. Define a callback function that will be called when the asynchronous writing operation is completed.
 3. In a client application, allocate and open an active TCP socket and connect it to a remote application.
-In a server application, obtain a connected active TCP socket by accepting a connection request.
+In a kernel application, obtain a connected active TCP socket by accepting a connection request.
 4. Allocate a buffer and fill it with data that is to be written to the socket.
 5. Initiate an asynchronous writing operation by calling the socket's async_write_